jimpil/jedi-time/doc/intro.md

 ### :at-zone

 An instance of `ZoneId`, or a String describing one (defaults to system zone).
+In the case of an `ZonedDateTime`, it should be a 2-element vector, with the aforementioned zone-id as the first element, and `:same-instant` (default) or `:same-local`, as the second.

 ### :at-offset

 An instance of `ZoneOffset`, or a String describing one (defaults to system offset).
+In the case of an `OffsetDateTime`, it should be a 2-element vector, with the aforementioned offset-id as the first element, and `:same-instant` (default) or `:same-local`, as the second.

 ### :julian (returns Julian fields)
 One of the following keywords: